-While the Department maintains an overall interdisciplinary focus on environmental sustainability, it has articulated five areas of academic strength, which help to organize its teaching and strengthen research visibility.
+While the Department maintains an overall interdisciplinary focus on environmental sustainability, it has articulated four areas of academic strength, which help to organize its teaching and strengthen research visibility.
 For detailed descriptions of Research Clusters please see under submenus.

 Departmental Research Projects (selected)